Impact of collective vibrations on quasiparticle states of open-shell odd-mass nuclei and possible interference with the tensor force: Introduction

-It has been revealed in the studies of Refs.\ \cite{CSFB.07,ZDSW.08,Zet.09} that the experimental data on the single-particle properties and, in particular, on spin-orbit splittings can be reproduced better at the DFT level if the tensor interaction is included and adjusted to this data.
-Thus, a competition of the effects coming from the PVC and tensor interaction may exist.
+The proper way to proceed is to take into account particle-vibration coupling (PVC) which affects both the wavefunctions and the energies of the states of odd spherical nuclei \cite{Litvinova2006_PRC73-044328,LA.11}.
+However, this has never been done in the context of the study of the effective tensor force because such investigation involves open-shell nuclei in which the pairing correlations of the superfluid type have to be taken into account.

+On the other hand, it has been found that in both non-relativistic and relativistic frameworks the PVC improves the description of the energies and wave functions of the levels with dominant single-particle content in odd mass neighbours of doubly magic nuclei.
+In the relativistic framework this was verified in the systematic studies of single-particle spectra of nuclei neighbouring to $^{56}$Ni, $^{132}$Sn and $^{208}$Pb in Ref.\ \cite{LA.11} (see Ref.\ \cite{CCSB.14} and references therein for non-relativistic results).
+In addition, Ref.\ \cite{LA.11} showed for the first time that PVC has an appreciable impact on the energy splittings of the spin-orbit and pseudospin doublets.
 For example, PVC decreases the splitting of the $1f_{7/2}-1f_{5/2}$ spin-orbit doublet of $^{56}$Ni by approximately 1.5 MeV.
 This doublet has been used in the definition of the strength of the tensor interaction in Refs.\ \cite{ZDSW.08,Zet.09} where the effects of the PVC on its magnitude were neglected.